RedHenDev/Amelie-winter-24/aww_24/README.md

 -bug are grass, plant, and forest chunks being removed correctly?

--bug-feature have HUD face player
+DONE -bug-feature have HUD face player

 -feature 'game' manager, so that particular features only appear for particular
             world seeds or by some other determinant.